saojs/sao/docs/README.md

 Template files supports [ejs](https://ejs.co) template engine, and the anwers we retrieved will be available here as local variable.

+### Prompts

+`prompts` is a list of questions you want the user to answer.

+Check out the [prompt types](https://doc.deno.land/https/raw.githubusercontent.com/saojs/sao/v2/src/utils/prompt.ts#PromptOptions) for details.

 ## Testing Generators

 Using the testing framework [Jest](https://jestjs.io/) as example: